During your appointment you will receive:

-- Diagnostic ultrasound scan in clinic or your home.
+- Diagnostic ultrasound scan (POCUS).

 - Scan with Marek Czeladzki – Chartered Physiotherapist and Sonographer.

 Based on both clinical examination and the ultrasound scan findings you will receive either the diagnosis of your injury, or further investigations may be recommended (i.e MRI).

 Ultrasound gives me a chance to enhance clinical examination, confirm the diagnosis and rule out other possible causes of pain.
 It helps me manage patient’s care better, and provide reassurance to patients that their condition is treatable.
 Ultrasound scan is fast, safe and relatively inexpensive.
 It changed the way I look at human anatomy and physiotherapy.

 I will be regularly updating and adding more content to the following article.
 Hope you find it helpful.
 Marek

 Ultrasound is a quick, cost-effective and accurate scan of musculoskeletal structures.
 In some respects, due to its high resolution, it may be better than MRI ( i.e when scanning tendons).